 - Strategy 2: Know What's Being Tested on SAT Writing

-- Strategy 3: Learn the Most Important Grammar Rules.
-Ignore the Others
+- Strategy 3: Learn the Most Important Grammar Rules and Ignore the Others

 - Strategy 4: Find Your Grammar Weaknesses and Drill Them